Meet the EcuaAssist Team

 But although she loved her life in Vancouver, she missed her family and friends back home, so she moved back to Ecuador in 2009 and opened her own small business, a sandwich and coffee place, and after a couple of successful years she felt the need of going back to school for a degree that she actually felt connected to.

-She is currently attending "Universidad Técnica Particular de Loja" in a distance modality for a degree in Ingeniería en Administración de Empresas Turisticas y Hoteleras.
+Adriana graduated in 2019 from "Universidad Técnica Particular de Loja" obtaining a bachelor's degree in Ingeniería en Administración de Empresas Turisticas y Hoteleras.

 She loves visiting new restaurants in town and enjoying the everyday growing gastronomy in Manta, as well as playing with her hyperactive white schnauzer Rocco and playing board games with her family every Sunday!